muratk3n/thirdwave/en/README.md

 Divisions Trump trig'd at the Reps remind me of Clinton triangulation with the Dems.
-At the time Reps probably enjoyed that, seeing the in-fighting at the other side (until BC started encroaching on their shit, then they panicked).
+At the time Reps probably enjoyed that, seeing the in-fighting on the other side (until BC started encroaching on their shit, then they panicked).
 What goes around, comes around, a kind of division hit them too in the end.

 ---

-@maxwellstrachan
+"@maxwellstrachan

-journalism is a public service playing by the rules of private enterprise—a contract that appears increasingly untenable.
+journalism is a public service playing by the rules of private enterprise—a contract that appears increasingly untenable"

 ---